imaginamundo/math-notes/README.md

 20 as a % off 80 (resolve 75%)
 ```
-- [ ] Currency convertion
+- [ ] Currency convertion;
 ```
-1 USD in EUR
+1 USD to EUR

 1 USD + 50 EUR

 1 BRL * 2

+1 BTC to USD
 ```

 - [ ] Avoid 3 loops (parse input, print input and print response);